As an Amazon Associate I earn from qualifying purchases.

 What To Look For: One of our local stores hangs all their boots (with those stupid little pinch hangers that ruin leather).
 The easiest way to find nice boots there is to simply walk down the aisle and touch as many boots as possible.
 Nice leather has a very distinct feel, and Steve Madden boots are no exception.
 Feelings aside, Steve Madden boots always have a large logo across the inside heel.

-Quick Tips: All Steven Madden boots have a style name which is typically printed near the inside top.
+Quick Tips: All Steven Madden boots have a style name that is typically printed near the inside top.
 Using this style name in the title will really help your listing get found by people looking for that specific boot.
 Also, pick up a pair of boot forms for picturing taller boots that you don’t want to stuff with newspaper.
 If you’re too cheap to buy those, pool noodles cut to boot length also work well.

 Despite their popularity, Birkenstocks are not readily available in the U.S. unless you want to head to a retailer and pay full MSRP.
 Dumb.
 While you can find a majority of sizes and styles, both times that Kirstie has ordered them recently they had to come straight from Germany because her exact size/style combo was not available anywhere else.
 This (along with their price) has created a huge aftermarket for all kinds of Birks online.